raku-community-modules/HTML-Strip/README.md

 AUTHORS
 =======

-  * Dagur Valberg Johannsson.
+  * Dagur Valberg Johannsson

   * Raku Community

 COPYRIGHT AND LICENSE
 =====================

-Copyright 2013 - 2017 =item Dagur Valberg Johannsson.
+Copyright 2013 - 2017 Dagur Valberg Johannsson.

-Copyright 2024 Raku Commuity
+Copyright 2024 - 2025 Raku Community

 This library is free software; you can redistribute it and/or modify it under the Artistic License 2.0.